danmar/cppcheck/man/manual.md

 The bug hunting analysis will warn about a division by zero.
 It can't be proven that x can't be 0.

+A variable contract specify the allowed values for a variable.
+Cppcheck use variable contracts both when a variable is read and written:
+- When a variable is read, Cppcheck will assume that the contract is met.
+This means you can avoid false positives for impossible variable values.
+- When a variable is written, Cppcheck will ensure that its contract is not violated.
+If it can't be determined that the contract is met you will get a warning.

 #### Annotation